medo64/MicroCA/README.md

 `-r`
 Creates a self-signed root certificate authority.

+`-s <subject>`
+Full subject for a certificate (e.g. -s /C=US/CN=www.example.com).

 `-u <usagebits>`
 Certificate usage bits.
 It must be one of following usages: digitalSignature, nonRepudiation, keyEncipherment, dataEncipherment, keyAgreement, keyCertSign, cRLSign, encipherOnly, decipherOnly, serverAuth, clientAuth, codeSigning, emailProtection, timeStamping, msCodeInd, msCodeCom, msCTLSign, msSGC, msEFS, or nsSGC.
-Additionally one can specify CA (cRLSign and keyCertSign), Server (digitalSignature, keyEncipherment, and serverAuth), or Client (clientAuth).
+Additionally one can specify CA (cRLSign and keyCertSign), Server (digitalSignature, keyEncipherment, and serverAuth), Client (clientAuth), or BitLocker (1.3.6.1.4.1.311.67.1.1).
 If multiple usages are required, you can separate them with comma (,).

 `-x`
 Do not use passphrase for private key.